Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 tProps

 Tags: xml.sequenceOffset=260
-#@SECTION: 0..1 aggr Speciﬁes that the containing data object is a
-pointer to another data object.
+0..1 aggr Speciﬁes that the containing data object is a pointer to another data object.

 swRecordL